Sakib56/Breast-Cancer-Detection/README.md

 *Note: it is 30-D instead of 32-D as I have removed the "id" and "diagnosis" columns within loadData()*

 #### Cross-Validating the Data
-As we have a finite dataset, we can not use all of the dataset to "train" KNN, instead we will cross-validate.
+As I have a finite dataset, I can not use all of the dataset to "train" KNN, instead I will cross-validate.
 This is essentially shuffling the data and splitting into two groups (in my case).

 The reason this is done is because, I used all of the dataset to train and test my model, it would get a higher accuracy compared to unseen data points (as there will always be one training point exactly on the testing point)